priyansh9879/automation-scripts/README.md

 ---

-These scripts are specificly designes to make things easy while deploying some services inside your Red Hat Virtual Machine.
+These scripts are specificly designed to make things easy while deploying some services inside your Red Hat Virtual Machine.
 I have Shared some of mine scripts to deploy some services easily without any hassle.

 # How to use the Scripts: